jennifert/youtube-feed/README.md

 A local-first YouTube subscription feed built with Next.js, SQLite, and the YouTube Data API.

-YouTube Feed retrieves recent uploads from your YouTube subscriptions, stores them in a local SQLite database, and provides a simple text-focused interface for viewing new videos.
+YouTube Feed authenticates with YouTube, retrieves subscribed channels and recent uploads, stores them in a local SQLite database, and provides a simple text-focused interface for viewing new videos.

-The project is designed to keep the web interface separate from YouTube itself: the application reads from the local database rather than querying the YouTube API every time the page loads.
+The project is designed to keep the web interface separate from YouTube itself: synchronization happens independently, and the application reads from the local database rather than querying the YouTube API every time the page loads.

 ## Status

 🚧 **Early development**

-The initial project structure is currently being built.
-Features described below may not yet be implemented.
+The database, YouTube OAuth flow, subscription import, recent-upload synchronization, and manual sync command are working.

+The next development stage is building the Next.js feed UI from the local SQLite database.

-## Planned Features
+## Current Features

-- Authenticate with YouTube using OAuth 2.0
+- YouTube OAuth 2.0 authentication
 - Import subscribed YouTube channels
+- Subscription pagination
-- Retrieve recent uploads
+- Retrieve recent uploads from subscribed channels
 - Store channels and videos in SQLite
+- Manual YouTube synchronization
+- Duplicate-safe channel and video updates
+- Local-first database architecture

+## Planned Features

 - Simple text-focused subscription feed
 - Direct links to videos on YouTube
 - Separate views for regular videos and Shorts
 - Configurable Shorts behaviour
 - Local settings
-- Manual YouTube synchronization
 - Optional scheduled synchronization
 - Compact feed suitable for use by a status board